Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 **So From The Comparison of districts I have seen that Hyderabad is most growing district of Telangana .
 Being capital of Telangana Hyderabad has highest population ratio that's why they are the best tourist spot .
 Also seen some interesting stats like the highest visitor types ratio where Nirmal District is into the top  this means they have high number of domestic visitors but low number of foreign visitors .
 Also in deep analysis I calculate compound annual growth where intersting stats Karimnagar is highest CAGR of visitors.
 In the next Let's see some district's stats (yearly , monthly visitors growth).
 This will help our next move of future project of some rapidly growing districts**

-# Analyzing Some Rapidly Growing Districts Tourist
+# Analyzing  Top 3 Districts tourist spots & their growth

 Let's Analyse some top growing district in Telangana .
 At first the most popular district and also their capital **Hyderabad** has the highest visitor, best infrastructure .
 Some popular tourist spot like charminar , Birla Mandir , Zoology park attract both domestic and international visitor.They are constanly growing tourism and 50% of visitors prefered Hyderabad.